lohityarra/product-preview-card-component-main/README.md

 ### Continued development

 I need to completly change the sizes so as to make it responsive.
+There is a problem with the text overflowing when it is scaled down.
+The old price and the text specifically overflow;